Arnold E. Hayes conflated two different men who happened to have similar names.

-Arnold E. Hayes wrote that Peter Hayes was born about 1673 and married Martha Sledge about 1695, providing no evidence for either date.
-This was wildly inaccurate, for we can show that the marriage of Peter Hayes and Martha Sledge occurred more than thirty years later.
-Indeed, examination of records of her father Charles Sledge suggest that he married Martha Clarke in the 1690s and his children were either babies or unborn when Peter Hays is claimed to have married.
+He wrote that Peter Hays was born about 1673 and married Martha Sledge about 1695, providing no evidence for either date.
+This was wildly inaccurate, for we can show that the marriage of Peter Hays and Martha Sledge occurred more than thirty years later.
+In fact, Martha’s father Charles Sledge appears to have married Martha Clarke in the 1690s and his eldest children were surely either babies or unborn when the article claims Peter Hays was married.

 Peter Hay(s) married Martha Sledge of Surry County, Virginia sometime between 3 November 1725 when the will of Charles Sledge bequeathed “unto my daughter Martha Sledge one three year old heifer”, thus establishing that she was unmarried, and 8 January 1726/7 when his widow Mary Sledge’s will bequeathed her residual estate to “my daughter Martha Hay” and made her son-in-law Peter Hay executor.2

-Furthermore, Charles Sledge lived on land gifted by his father-in-law that was in western Surry on the waters of Pigeon Swamp, close to the border of Prince George County and the family fo Gilbert Hay.3 Later records and nearby patents place the land in the vicinity of the upper reaches of Assamoosick and Pigeon Swamps, where Gilbert Hay witnessed several transactions relating to the adjacent patent of James Jones and where he settled in 1726 on land bordered by the Prince George County line.
+Charles Sledge lived on land gifted by his father-in-law that was located in western Surry on the waters of Pigeon Swamp, quite close to the border of Prince George County and the family fo Gilbert Hay.3 Later records and nearby patents place the land in the vicinity of the upper reaches of Assamoosick and Pigeon Swamps, where Gilbert Hay witnessed several transactions relating to the adjacent patent of James Jones and where he settled in 1726 on land bordered by the Prince George County line.
 Surely Peter Hay must have also lived in the same general neighborhood.

 On 4 January 1731 “Peter Hay of Surry County” bought 100 acres on the north side of the Three Creeks in Isle of Wight County from James Atkinson, being a 1725 patent to Richard Atkinson, located in what became the westernmost part of what would become Southampton County.
-4 Seventeen years later on 20 September 1748 Peter Hay was issued a patent for 130 acres adjoining his own land on the north side of Three Creeks and extending to Brown’s Branch no more than two miles from the Surry County line.5 That part of Isle of Wight became Southampton County in 1749.
+4 Seventeen years later on 20 September 1748 Peter Hay was issued a patent for 130 acres adjoining his own land on the north side of Three Creeks and extending to Brown’s Branch — just a brisk walk from the Surry County line.5 That part of Isle of Wight became Southampton County in 1749.

-This is not the same Peter Hayes “of Bertie County” who sold his inherited land to his brother, was on a Chowan County militia roster in 1720, was witnessing deeds in Bertie County in 1728, was buying land on Cashy Swamp in 1733, and who appears continuously in Bertie records until his 1761 will.
+This is quite obviously not the same Peter Hayes “of Bertie County” who sold his inherited land to his brother, was on a Chowan County militia roster in 1720, was witnessing deeds in Bertie County by 1728, was buying land on Cashy Swamp in 1733, and who appears continuously in Bertie records until his 1761 will was probated.

-In 1734 Gilbert Hay and Richard Hay bought adjacent parcels on Brown’s Branch (then called the Great Swamp) located in Surry County almost on the Isle of Wight county line, evidently only a brisk walk away from Peter Hay.
-(A 1747 patent for land adjacent to Gilbert and Richard Hay was bisected by the county line.
+In 1734 Gilbert Hay and Richard Hay bought adjacent parcels on Brown’s Branch (then called the Great Swamp) located in Surry County almost on the Isle of Wight county line; a 1747 patent for land adjacent to Gilbert and Richard Hay was bisected by the county line.
 Thus they moved within a mile or so of their presumed relative Peter Hay.